apache/flink/docs/libs/ml/svm.md

         <td><strong>Regularization</strong></td>
         <td>
           <p>
-            Defines the regularization constant of the CoCoA algorithm.
+            Defines the regularization constant of the SVM algorithm.
             The higher the value, the smaller will the 2-norm of the weight vector be.
             In case of a SVM with hinge loss this means that the SVM margin will be wider even though it might contain some false classifications.
             (Default value: <strong>1.0</strong>)